mxagar/accelerated_computer_science_coursera/02_Ordered_DS/README.md

      - 3.2.3 B-Tree Properties
      - 3.2.4 B-Tree Remove/Delete: Not considered in this course, because it is considerably more complex
      - 3.2.5 B-Tree Search
+   - 3.3 Week 3 Challenge
-   - 3.3 Week 3 Assignment
+   - 3.4 Week 3 Assignment

 ## Week 1: Linear Structures